NicholasRabbit/TDD/Unit Test Errors.md

 #### 2, JUnit is not available

-JUnit is not available in project.
+JUnit is not available in a project run by Idea.

 Error: